-- Less than 3 months: they should be employed as a temporary agency worker through our recruitment partner – see Recruiting Temporary Agency Workers and Contractors on the Intranet.
+- Less than 3 months: they should be employed as a temporary agency worker through our recruitment partner – search for 'agency workers' on the intranet.

 - 3 months or more: you should offer them a fixed-term contract with the Co-op.
-To do this you will need to raise a recruitment requisition on My.Recruit – see Raising a Requisition on the Intranet.
+To do this you will need to raise a recruitment requisition on My.Recruit – search for 'requisition' on the intranet.

 Things to think about

-If you get a request for a work experience placement there’s a Work Experience process on the intranet which takes you through the steps you need to follow.
+If you get a request for a work experience placement there’s a work experience process which takes you through the steps you need to follow.

 Before offering a placement